-I also certify pursuant to the provisions of Minnesota Statutes 469.177, Subdivision 1a, that the "original local tax rate" that applies to the District is 100.956, this being the local tax rate for taxes payable in 2018.
+I also certify pursuant to the provisions of Minnesota Statutes 469.177, Subdivision 1a, that the "original local tax rate" that applies to the District is 100.956 , this being the local tax rate for taxes payable in 2018.

-WITNESS my hand and the seal of the County this 30th day of May, 2018.

-Stewartville County Auditor
+WITNESS my hand and the seal of the Coun ty this 30th day of May , 2018.
+Stewartville County Auditor (SEAL) City's record of request for certification date: May 16, 2018.
+Please indicate the identification Number assigned by the County: Please indicate the "Certification Request Date" you placed on the County's systems: Actual Certification Date:

-(SEAL)

-City's record of request for certification date: May 16, 2018.

-Please indicate the "Certification Request Date" you placed on the County's systems:

-Actual Certification Date:

-Please indicate the identification Number assigned by the County: